 American Fortune M&A Process

-Confidentiality in a business sale and acquisition needs to be incorporated into each part of the process.
-Information needs to be carefully shared on a piece meal basis and only after the recipient has met the appropriate qualifications and is found to be worthy to receive confidential information.
-Each step of a sale of business process needs to have protective systems in place to maintain and protect confidentiality.
-Without strict confidentiality controls information will leak to competitors, employees, customers and suppliers causing harm to the business being marketed for sale.
+Confidentiality in a business sale and acquisition needs to be maintained and administrated by all Mergers and Acquisitions Consultants.
+Information needs to be carefully shared on a piecemeal basis and only after the recipient has met the appropriate qualifications and is found to be worthy to receive confidential information.
+Each step of the Merger and Acquisition Process needs to have protective systems in place to maintain and protect confidentiality.
+Without strict confidentiality controls, information will leak to competitors, employees, customers, and suppliers causing harm to the business being marketed for sale.

 Wide arrays of process options are available when structuring a confidential sale of a business.
-It is important for the business owner carefully evaluate goals, options and selling requirements.
-Additionally it is very important for the business owner to understand how the market (buyers) view value and how they evaluate and critique a business for sale.
+It is important for the business owner to carefully evaluate goals, options and selling requirements.
+Additionally, it is very important for the business owner to understand how the market (buyers) view value and how they evaluate and critique a business for sale.
 The business owner needs to consider some of the following key matters in the merger and acquisition process: